 After a cruise, a little bit of island hopping and a chance to spot some wildlife, leave St Justinians back to the city of St David's then join the A487 via Fishguard into the spectacular Preseli Hills which are covered with Neolithic stone circles and burial chambers.
-Rising up to 1,759ft (536m) at its highest point, these gorse-enshrouded beautiful moorland hills are often referred to as the "Preseli Mountains" although their elevation isn't that high to really award them that accolade.
+Rising up to 1,759ft (536m) at its highest point, these gorse-enshrouded beautiful moorland hills are often referred to as the "Preseli Mountains" (translated directly from the Welsh "Mynydd Preseli") although their elevation isn't that high to really award them that accolade.
 Nevertheless the area offers a rich amount of prehistoric sites.
 You are on your way to visit Pentre Ifan dolmen and the Waun Mawn standing stones, the possible source of the blue stones of Stonehenge.

 After a number of miles travelling east on the A487 you will eventually find a brown tourist sign reading Pentre Ifan Burial Chamber along with a local sign for the village of Brynberian.
 These will point to the right so take a right turn down this lane.
 A further righthand turn at the next sign will take you up to the site.
 This is a very narrow country lane but will lead you to a lay-by and parking area on your right where you follow a short path to your destination.